 When you open either the refrigerated or shelf-stable type of soy milk, you have to keep it in your fridge.
 If you keep it in a warm place, there is a risk of shortening its longevity.

 Now: When you keep it in the fridge, do not keep it near the door.
-It will ensure that it does not experience too much temperature fluctuations.
+It will ensure that it does not experience too many temperature fluctuations.

 How about freezing your soy milk?

 You can freeze it if you want to store it for a long time.
 But it is not recommended.

 Take an ice tray and pour the milk into it.
 Place the tray in the freezer.
 Let the cubes of soy milk freeze.
 Then take out the tray and put the cubes in one airtight container or freezer bag.
 Put the container or freezer bags inside the freezer.